Mexico Boat Import Permit Requirements: Cost, Documents, and Timeline

 • whether departure or supporting proof is still available

-If your situation involves an older permit, prior sale, or incomplete records, that is usually a sign to slow down and get the document path right before submitting anything.
+If your situation involves an older permit, incomplete records, or a prior sale, that is usually a sign to slow down and get the document path right before submitting anything.

 Need help fast?

-Book Baja can help you organize the right document path.
+Book Baja can help you get the right TIP path sorted before mistakes turn into delays.

-If you’re not sure whether you need a new TIP, cancellation help, or a document review, start with the main service page and we’ll point you in the right direction.
+If you are not sure whether you need a new permit, cancellation help, or just a cleaner document review, start with the main service page and give us your situation through the form.

 How long does a Mexico boat TIP take?